 The LGPS is a funded defined benefit pension scheme, with the assets held in separate trustee-administered funds.
 The total contributions are as noted below.
-The agreed contribution rates for future years are 23.6% for employers and 5.5 to 12.5% for employees.
-The estimated value of employer contributions for the forthcoming year is £235,000.
+The agreed contribution rates for future years are 5.5 to 12.5% for employers and 23.6% for employees.
+The estimated value of employer contributions for the forthcoming year is £238,000.